Coordinated Beamforming for Networked Integrated Communication and Multi-TMT Localization: Introduction

+However, the coordinated beamforming design for networked ISAC systems incorporating ToA-based multi-TMT localization remains unexplored in published literature, underscoring the need for further investigation.
+Firstly, the CRLB for ToA-based multi-TMT localization is fundamentally different from that for AoA-based localization or estimation adopted in \cite{chenFastFractionalProgramming2024,babuPrecodingMultiCellISAC2024, wangConstrainedUtilityMaximization2021, huangCoordinatedPowerControl2022,cuiEnergyEfficientIntegratedSensing2025, gaoCooperativeISACDirect2023,xuSensingassistedRobustSWIPT2025, yangCoordinatedTransmitBeamforming2024}, necessitating a new theoretical derivation.
+Furthermore, given the newly derived CRLB, a critical open question is how to design coordinated beamforming to optimize localization accuracy while ensuring communication QoS, and vice versa, how to optimize communication performance while maintaining satisfactory localization accuracy.
+Lastly, distinct from AoA-based models, the CRLB for ToA-based localization typically exhibits a diagonal structure \cite{godrichTargetLocalizationAccuracy2010, lehmannHighResolutionCapabilities2006}.
+Exploiting this structural property to develop suboptimal or even globally optimal beamforming algorithms remains an open challenge.
 These challenges motivate the present study, in which we make the following contributions. \begin{itemize} \item We establish communication and sensing signal models for the considered networked ISAC system.
-In particular, we derive a closed-form CRLB for quantifying the performance of target localization, which serves as a basis for formulating two different beamforming design problems: (i) a sensing-centric problem and (ii) a communication-centric problem. \item For the sensing-centric problem, we develop a semidefinite relaxation (SDR)-based algorithm for the special case where the number of antennas at each BS exceeds the total number of communication users (CUs).
-Notably, we theoretically analyze the tightness of SDR, demonstrating that the proposed SDR-based algorithm can achieve the globally optimal solution with probability one. \item For the communication-centric problem, we propose a bisection search-based method for the single-BS case, which is theoretically proven to yield the globally optimal solution with probability one.
+In particular, we derive a closed-form CRLB for quantifying the performance of target localization, which serves as a basis for formulating two different beamforming design problems: (i) a sensing-centric problem and (ii) a communication-centric problem. \item {For the sensing-centric problem, we develop a semidefinite relaxation (SDR)-based algorithm for the special case where the number of antennas at each BS exceeds the total number of communication users (CUs).
+Notably, we theoretically analyze the tightness of SDR, demonstrating that the proposed SDR-based algorithm can achieve the globally optimal solution with probability one. } \item { For the communication-centric problem, we propose a bisection search-based method for the single-BS case, which is theoretically proven to yield the globally optimal solution with probability one. } \item {For the general case of both problems, we propose a unified successive convex approximation (SCA)-based algorithm, which yields suboptimal performance with low complexity, and further extend it from single-target scenarios to more practical multi-target scenarios.} \item We conduct extensive simulations to validate the effectiveness of our proposed algorithms.
+Furthermore, we analyze the performance trade-offs between communication and localization, and demonstrate that deploying more TMTs is more beneficial than deploying additional BSs in networked ISAC systems. \end{itemize}